DIDSR/hybrid-breastCT/README.md

 ```
 pip install -r requirements.txt
 ```
-## 🚀 Getting Started with Other Breast CT Systems
+## Getting Started with Other Breast CT Systems

 This simulation framework is designed to be adaptable across different breast CT platforms.
-While the original implementation uses data from the Doheny Breast CT system, users can integrate their own patient datasets by updating a few key components of the pipeline.
+While the original implementation uses data from the [Doheny Breast CT system](https://pmc.ncbi.nlm.nih.gov/articles/PMC4376760/), users can integrate their own patient datasets by updating a few key components of the pipeline.

 Below are the parameters and functions you’ll need to modify or replace for compatibility with your system:

 ---

-### 🔄 1.
-File Paths and Data Formats
+### 1. File Paths and Data Formats
 Update file I/O functions to match your system’s file structure and formats:
 - Replace **segmentation loading** logic in `fxn_load_seg(...)` if your data is in DICOM, NIfTI, or other formats.
 - Adapt `fxn_load_projections_and_geometry(...)` to read your projection files, angle data, and calibration metadata.